More on our EVC Throttle Controllers

 Is the EVC Throttle Controller safer than a remap or tune?

-We believe so, yes!
+It is, yes!
 The EVC Throttle Controller does not infringe on Factory ECU mappings, so is very unlikely to cause any issue.
 Remapping whilst effective, relies heavily on the providers skill set.
 There have been issues too, with remapping voiding engine warranties even when they may or may not have caused an engine related issue.

 Do I need a cert if I fit an EVC Throttle Controller?

 No. LVVTA advise that only modifications like a chip, or a tune require a certification to be legal on New Zealand roads.
 If you have one of our Throttle Controllers and a WOF officer advises you need a cert, please contact us, we will help.
-The EVC Throttle Controller is acknowledged at LVVTA as not requiring a modification cert.
+The EVC Throttle Controller is acknowledged at LVVTA & MTA as not requiring a modification cert.

 Does it just work on Automatics?